Organise your data

 University data storage

-The best place to store your research data while you gather it is the University’s filestore which comes in different flavours.
+The best place to store your research data while you gather and work with it is one of the University’s filestores.
 See our data storage guide.

 In planning a research project, it’s important that you consider which file formats you will use to store your data.
 Please read our help on choosing file formats and how your choice effects the usability and long term readability of files.